borekl/devnull-tribute-2017/README.md

 that is expected to be in the current directory.
 Following keys are
 required:

+`time`

+This section is used to constrain by time what entries are accepted into the scoreboard.
+The values are in unix epoch format.

+* `starttime` - every accepted row must have starttime greater or equal
+* `endtime` - every accepted row must have endtime smaller

 `sources`

 Definition of sources of information fed into the scoreboard.
 The keys